shapedthought/veeam_azure_assessment/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;to: "example2@email.com"
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;smtpHost: "smtp.server.com"
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;smtpPort: "587"
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;smtpPass: "smtpPass"

+Note that the top section is for your instance of VBAzure.

 The programe doesn't include any schedule but can be tied into Windows schedular or if compiled on Linux, a Cronjob.